Simpson University for Seniors

 A: Classes meet on campus in the Owen Center.

-A: They are on the same floor as the classroom.
+A: They are on the same floors as the classrooms.

-A: No. There is an elevator that one can take from the Owen Center lobby to the second or third floor.
+A: No. There is an elevator that one can take from the Owen Center lobby to the second and third floors.
+Some prefer to use the stairs—for the exercise!

 A: The classrooms used determine the size of the class.
 The largest room seats 45 people.